-AGENCY FOCUS PARTNERSHIPS & COLLABORATION SDG IMPACT BRS-MEAS- Secretariat of the Basel, Rotterdam and Stockholm Conventions Mobile Phone Partnership Initiative (MPPI), Partnership for Action on Computing Equipment (PACE) with UNU.
+AGENCY PARTNERSHIPS AND COLLABORATION BRS-MEAS- Secretariat of the Basel, Rotterdam and Stockholm Conventions 59 Mobile Phone Partnership Initiative (MPPI), Partnership for Action on Computing Equipment (PACE) with UNU.
 Household Waste Partnership.
 Environmental Network for Optimizing Regulatory Compliance on Illegal Traffic (ENFORCE).
 Polychlorinated Biphenyls Elimination Network (PEN) (multi-stakeholder).
-11, 12 DESA - Department for Economic and Social Affairs € The Partnerships for SDGs online platform; SIDS action Platform; The Collaborative Partnership on Forests (CPF) with 14 international Organisations and secretariats with substantial programmes on forests as its members.
+11, 12 DESA - Department for Economic and Social Affairs 3 The Partnerships for SDGs online platform; SIDS action Platform; The Collaborative Partnership on Forests (CPF) with 14 international Organisations and secretariats with substantial programmes on forests as its members.
 14, 15, 17 DFS - Department of Field Support The DFS-UN Environment Rapid Environment and Climate Technical Assistance Facility (REACT).
-6, 7, 12 FAO - Food and Agriculture Organisation of the UN € Rome-based Agencies: FAO, IFAD, WFP collaboration.
+6, 7, 12 FAO - Food and Agriculture Organisation of the UN 3 Rome-based Agencies: FAO, IFAD, WFP collaboration.
 Technical support to the Committee on World Food Security.
-2 ICAO- International Civil Aviation Organisation UNDP-GEF-ICAO joint assistance project "Transforming the Global Aviation Sector: Emission Reduction from International Aviation" 12, 13 IFAD - International Fund for Agricultural Development Rome Based Agency cooperation regarding engagement at CBD, UNCCD and UNFCCCC.
-Contribution to various knowledge platforms with the World Bank, The GEF, UN Enviornment, Research Program on Climate Change, Agriculture and Food Security, CGIAR /CCAFS and many more.
-2, 17 ILO - International Labour Organisation PAGE partnership for sustainability at the heart of economic policies: UN Environment, ILO, UNDP, UNIDO, and UNITAR.
-ILO-UNFCCC partnership to boost action on just transition and decent work in the context of climate change 8, 17 IMF - International Monetary Fund € IMF has worked with ILO on issues related to employment, as well as social protection floors; UNICEF on fiscal issues and social policy; UN Environment on the green economy; WFP on social safety nets and early assessments of vulnerability.
-WTO-led Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries, WTO Working Group on Trade, Debt, and Finance 1,2, 8, 12, 16
+2 ICAO - International Civil Aviation Organisation UNDP-GEF-ICAO joint assistance project "Transforming the Global Aviation Sector: Emission Reduction from International Aviation".
+In cooperation with UNITAR ICAO developed dedicated training material, consisting of an e-learning course and e-books on States' Action Plans and mitigation measures.
+ICAO closely follows up the evolution of the relevant discussions of the UNFCCC process on the development of a new market-based mechanism under the Paris Agreement and its possible implication to ICAO's work on CORSIA.
+Aspects related to international aviation and climate change are addressed under various IPCC Reports.
+ICAO also partners with UN Environment to ensure, through the development of its Carbon Emissions Calculator, the successful and effective implementation of the UN Roadmap for Climate Neutrality 7, 12, 13 IFAD- International Fund for Agricultural Development § 9 by 2020.
+Rome Based Agency cooperation regarding engagement at CBD, UNCCD and UNFCCCC.
+Contribution to various knowledge platforms with the World Bank, The GEF, UN Environment, Research Program on Climate Change, Agriculture and Food Security, CGIAR /CCAFS and many more.
+2, 17 ILO - International Labour Organisation € 9 PAGE partnership for sustainability at the heart of economic policies: UN Environment, ILO, UNDP, UNIDO, and UNITAR.
+ILO-UNFCCC partnership to boost action on just transition and decent work in the context of climate change 8, 17 IMF - International Monetary Fund 8 IMF has worked with ILO on issues related to employment, as well as social protection floors; UNICEF on fiscal issues and social policy; UN Environment on the green economy; WFP on social safety nets and early assessments of vulnerability.
+WTO-led Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries, WTO Working Group on Trade, Debt, and Finance 1, 2, 8, 12, 16 IMO - International Maritime Organisation 5 9 Several GEF-UNDP-IMO partnerships including: Global Maritime Energy Efficiency Partnerships project.
+Global Industry Alliance for Maritime Energy Efficiency.
+GloBallast Partnerships Project and the Global Industry Alliance for marine bio-security; GEF-UNDP-IMO GloFouling Project; 9, 14 IOM- International Organisation for Migration Task Team on UN Strategic Approach on Climate Change, the Task Force on Displacement of the UNFCCC WIM, The Platform on Disaster Displacement (PDD), Human Mobility Advisory Group to the UNFCCC and bilateral partnerships with UNCCD, UNEP, Climate Vulnerable Forum among others.
+1, 2, 6, 7, 10, 11, 12, 13